 Public investments in the built environment often leave out low-income communities of color, where they lack access to hospitals, clinics, healthy food, supermarkets, and other environmental resources.
 Historically, white suburban development has been prioritized while densely populated, inner city infrastructures were defunded.
 This resulted in increased geographic segregation, that exacerbated unequal public federal and state investments for urban, low-income people.

-Park access, commute time for public transportation users, drinking water contaminants, toxic release from facilities, and proximity to hazards.
+Drinking water contaminants, asthma diagnosis, toxic release from facilities, and proximity to hazards.

 Access to clean water is critical for basic human health as it’s used for drinking, cleaning, cooking and bathing.
 Drinking contaminated water can increase a family’s risk for disease including cancer.